swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 ## How it works

-My recent in interest React is thanks to my friend Brandon Bloom has been bugging me for month to give React a closer look, however I was turned off by the OOP-y documentation and the inline HTML.
+My recent in interest React is all thanks to [Brandon Bloom](http://twitter.com/brandonbloom) has been bugging me for month to give React a closer look, however I was turned off by the OOP-y documentation and the inline HTML.
 I didn't give it a proper chance until I saw the